tomato42/marvin-toolkit/README.md

 3. Script to analyse the collected results

 They have been created with a tests running against a local API in mind.
-For a script testing the RSA key exchange in TLS see [tlsfuzzer documentation](https://tlsfuzzer.readthedocs.io/en/latest/timing-analysis.html).
+For a script testing the RSA key exchange in TLS see the [tlsfuzzer documentation](https://tlsfuzzer.readthedocs.io/en/latest/timing-analysis.html).

 ### Preparation